DSD-DBS/capella-collab-manager/CONTRIBUTING.md

 1. Optional: If you like to use your custom favicon, please copy it to `src/favicon.ico`
 1. Optional: If you like to use your custom theme, replace the file `src/custom-theme.scss`.
    You can generate custom themes [here](http://mcg.mbitson.com/)
-1. Copy the file `src/environments/environment.ts` to `src/environments/environment.dev.ts` and adjust the values.
 1. Run the frontend with:

    ```sh